 The person with the legal right to receive taxable benefits, if any, must include them in gross income.
-For example, if you and your child received benefits, but the check for your child was made out in your name, you must use only your own portion of the benefits in figuring if any part is taxable to you.
+For example, if you and your child received benefits, you must use only your own portion of the benefits in figuring if any part is taxable to you, even if the check for your child was made out in your name.
 In calculating your child's taxable benefits, half of the portion that belongs to your child must be added to your child's other income to determine if any of those benefits are taxable to your child.

-You should receive your Form SSA-1099 or Form RRB-1099, Payments by the Railroad Retirement Board, by early February for the benefits paid in the prior calendar year.
-The form will show benefits paid to the person who has the legal right to receive them, and the amount of any benefits you repaid.
+You should receive your Form SSA-1099, Social Security Benefit Statement, or Form RRB-1099, Payments by the Railroad Retirement Board, by early February for the benefits paid in the prior calendar year.
+The form will show benefits paid to the person who has the legal right to receive them, and the amount of any benefits repaid.
 It will also show amounts by which the benefits were reduced because you received workers' compensation benefits.
-The substitute workers' compensation benefits would be taxable to the same extent.
+Substitute workers' compensation benefits are taxable to the same extent.
 For additional information, refer to Publication 915.
 If you don't receive your Form 1099-SSA, go to my Social Security to view, print, save, or receive by mail a replacement Form SSA-1099 for the prior tax year.

 Page Last Reviewed or Updated: May 01, 2017